-Although it is illegal to advertise Botox, the monitoring and regulation of this is near-on impossible.
+Although it is illegal to advertise brands of botulinum toxin, the monitoring and regulation of this is near-on impossible.
 Social media companies Facebook and Instagram currently have no restrictions on posts promoting such procedures, and the Advertising Standards Authority simply does not have the resources to police the posts.

 It isn't illegal to advertise lip fillers or any other non-surgical aesthetic treatments and it's entirely legal for people to call themselves 'qualified aesthetic practitioners' when they are nothing of the kind.
 There are no restrictions on anyone using Facebook and instagram to sell aesthetic treatments and they are getting more risky and more blatant.
 There are numerous groups and communities who share details of prescribers willing to write dodgy prescriptions without ever seeing a patient and there are hundreds of counterfeit fillers and other medicines being sold.

 And It's Just Getting Worse.